jdlien/lbx-utils/data/schema/lbx.yml-spec.md

     # Automatically positioned below the title with 10pt gap
 ```

+When using root-level layout properties, any `x` and `y` values specified on individual objects will act as offsets from their calculated positions.
+For example:

+- In `direction: column` layout, adding `y: 4mm` to an element will move that element (and consequently all elements below it) down by 4mm from their calculated positions.
+- In `direction: row` layout, adding `x: 5pt` to an element will move that element (and consequently all elements after it) to the right by 5pt from their calculated positions.

+This allows for fine-tuning positioning while still maintaining the benefits of automatic layout.

+The root level supports the same container layout properties as groups:

 | Property    | Description                     | Values                                                  | Default |
 | ----------- | ------------------------------- | ------------------------------------------------------- | ------- |
 | `direction` | Main axis direction             | `row`, `column`, `row-reverse`, `column-reverse`        | `row`   |